Research and Development Laboratory

 David Warshauer, Ph.D.
 Candidate

 David Warshauer is a Ph.D. student from Lubbock, Texas.
 Though he was born in the United States, he spent the majority of his youth in Saudi Arabia.
 He holds a Bachelor of Science Degree in Biology from Lubbock Christian University, where he earned the Dean's Award for most outstanding academic performance in the College of Professional Studies.
 David also holds a Master of Science Degree in Forensic & Investigative Genetics from the University of North Texas Health Science Center.
 He is presently performing a validation of mitochondrial DNA analysis using the PLEX-IDTM mass spectrometry instrument, as well as investigating the transfer of saliva-based DNA.
-At present, David's primary focus is the use of Massively Parallel Sequencing for the detection of forensic STRs and SNPs.
+At present, David's primary focus is the use of Massively Parallel Sequencing (MPS) for the detection of forensic STRs and SNPs.
+To this end, David has developed tools for the analysis of STRs from raw MPS data (STRait Razor).
 David currently lives in Fort Worth with his wife, Cortney, and their two miniature dachshunds.